Prescription Opioids Facts, Addiction and Treatments

 Prescription Opioids Addiction

-Opioids are an extremely powerful and addictive drug that can cause a user to become addicted after just one dose.
+Opioids are extremely dangerous prescription drugs and addictive drugs that can cause a user to become addicted after just one dose.
 In order to understand how this happens, it is important to know how opioids work in order to achieve such substantial pain relief.

 Opioids bind to and activate opioid receptors on cells located in many areas of the brain, spinal cord, and other organs in the body, especially those involved in feelings of pain and pleasure.
 When opioids attach to these receptors, they block pain signals sent from the brain to the body and release large amounts of dopamine throughout the body.
 While this can help ease pain symptoms for the user and allow for a comfortable recovery, it also can strongly reinforce the act of taking the drug, making the user want to repeat the experience.